gsilva00/PFL-Project2/README.md

 > If gamemode is H/H, then the user must choose which player plays first.
 Otherwise, if only one human player plays, then it automatically has the first turn.
 In PC/PC, first PC plays the first turn.

 - The remaining 2 variables are tuples that represent the 2 players.
 Each tuple has 2 elements: the player name, selectable if its a human player, and the player level, which represents the type of player and it can be `human, easy (Computer Bot) or hard (Computer Bot)`.
-Besides this, we use the name of the players to print the start of the game inside `initial_state`.
+Besides this, the game uses the name of the players to print the start of the game inside `initial_state`.

 **The content of game_config will be passed directly or indirectly to game_state by the initial_state predicate.**